What is the Absolute Best Way to Learn Meditation?

-I have had a anxiety disorder, and I must confess that it is sometimes daunting to look at your fear in this way.
+I have had an anxiety disorder, and I must confess that it is sometimes daunting to look at your fear in this way.

 Luckily, you do not need to look at these difficult states in order to learn to meditate in this way.
 You can also learn it while eating chocolate ;-).

-In the following guided meditation, your attention is guided through the different parts of your body and the goal is to look at what you experience without judgement.
-For some people this is already a very challenging exercise.
+In the following guided meditation, your attention is guided through the different parts of your body, and the goal is to look at what you experience without judgment.
+For some people, this is already a very challenging exercise.

 Third step: Invest in a good book or course

 The third step in learning to meditate is to deepen the insight that you have gathered so far.

 By now, you should have an idea of what it is to meditate, which styles exist and which ones you prefer.

 But, as I already said several times, in order to reap the many benefits of meditation, you will need to do the meditation.
 And you will need to do quite some amount of meditation.
 Ideally, you will need to meditate every day for 10 to 15 minutes.